aushin19/Aushin19_Admob_InterestitialAds/README.md

 # Admob Interestitial Ads

-A simple way to integrate interestitial ads on android projects.
+A simple way to integrate `Interestitial Ads` on android projects.

 ## Installation

 ### Gradle
-Make sure that the repositories section includes Jitpack
+Make sure that the repositories section includes `JITPACK`

 ```bash
   allprojects {